New Grantmakers Institute

 Target Audience

-NCG's New Grantmakers Institute is created for those who are new to philanthropy, want to renew their skills, or build their understanding of best practices and ethical grantmaking.
-NGI is open to members and non-members.
+NCG's New Grantmakers Institute is created for those who are new to philanthropy and who want to build their understanding of best equitable practices, find their people, and connect to their purpose.
+NGI is open to NCG members and non-members.

 Cost